theghost5800/budgie-sb/README.md

 ### Request

-Route: `PUT /v2/configuration`
+Route: `PUT /{configurationId}/v2/configuration`

+`configurationId`: string - MUST be a unique value.
+The configuration in the body will be mapped to this ID and the behavior of each request to `/{configurationId}/v2/service_instances/` (Open Service Broker API), will be computed against the configuration mapped to this ID.

 Body: `BehaviorConfiguration` object in JSON format, which may have the following properties:

 * `id`: string/uuid - the unique ID of the configuration.
 * `syncDuration`: integer - if set, an operation will be synchronous and will take the specified time in milliseconds.
 It is the default behavior and may be set if the user wants to test a scenario where the request timeouts.
 * `asyncDuration`: integer - if set, an operation will be asynchronous and will take the specified time in milliseconds.
-For example: `async: 10` will result in asynchronous operations, lasting 10 milliseconds.
+For example: `asyncDuration: 10` will result in asynchronous operations, lasting 10 milliseconds.
 * `failConfigurations`: array of `FailConfiguration` objects - if set, it can enable failing create/update/delete/bind/unbind operation.

 `FailConfiguration` may have the following properties: